uditalias/swamp/README.md

          -h, --help                output usage information
          -V, --version             output the version number
-         -c, --create              creates a bootstrap `Swampfile.js` in the cwd -u, --up                  startup the swamp with the cwd `Swampfile.js` -r, --reload              reload the current running swamp (will restart as a daemon) -d, --daemon              start the swamp as a daemon with the cwd `Swampfile.js` -H, --halt                halt the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to the current cwd swamp using the swamp cli -D, --dashboard           open the Swamp Dashboard in your default browser --start <service_name>    start the given service
+         -c, --create              creates a bootstrap `Swampfile.js` in the cwd -u, --up                  startup the Swamp with the cwd `Swampfile.js` -r, --reload              reload the current running Swamp (will restart as a daemon) -d, --daemon              start the Swamp as a daemon with the cwd `Swampfile.js` -H, --halt                halt the current cwd running Swamp -s, --status              see the current cwd Swamp status -C, --cli                 connect to the current cwd Swamp using the Swamp cli -D, --dashboard           open the Swamp Dashboard in your default browser -U, --update              check for Swamp updates
+         --start <service_name>    start the given service
          --stop <service_name>     stop the given service
          --restart <service_name>  restart the given service
-         --state <service_name>    see the given service state --startall                start all swamp services
+         --state <service_name>    see the given service state --startall                start all Swamp services
-         --stopall                 stop all swamp services
+         --stopall                 stop all Swamp services
-         --restartall              restart all swamp services
+         --restartall              restart all Swamp services
-         --stateall                see all swamp services state
+         --stateall                see all Swamp services state
          --vconf                   validates and checks the Swampfile.js
-         -p, --path <swamp_path>   set the swamp path [cwd] Important! use this option before any other option. e.g. `$ swamp -p ~/swamp_path --status`
+         -p, --path <swamp_path>   set the Swamp path [cwd] Important! use this option before any other option. e.g. `$ swamp -p ~/swamp_path --status`